-Introduction to software tools commonly used in the semiconductor industry, such as SUPREM IV, PSPICE, VIEWLOGIC, and ICED.
-Cross-listed as CET 426.
-Credit is allowed for only CET 426 or UET 426.
+Introduces software tools commonly used in the semiconductor industry, such as SUPREM IV, PSPICE, VIEWLOGIC, and ICED.
 Prerequisite: UET 331.

 UET 432 Semiconductor Packaging and Heat Transfer.
-(3)
+(3) spring

 Packaging theory and techniques; hermetic and plastic assembly; thermal management; electrical characteristics and reliability.
 Prerequisites: ETC 340 and UET 331 (or their equivalents).